Haris-09/Python-Summer-Party-Challenge/README.md

 ### Day 12 of Python Summer Party
 #### E-commerce Returns Customer Segmentation Model
 You are a Data Analyst on the Walmart.com Insights team investigating customer return patterns.
 The team aims to develop a predictive approach to understanding customer return behaviors across different time periods.
 Your goal is to leverage transaction data to create a comprehensive view of customer return likelihood.

+### Day 13 of Python Summer Party
+#### New Milkshake Flavor Selection for Launch
+You are a Product Analyst working with the Shake Shack R&D team to evaluate customer ratings for experimental milkshake flavors.
+Your team has collected ratings data from a small sampling test.
+Your task is to systematically analyze and clean the ratings data to identify top-performing flavors.